Designing workplaces that embrace neurodiversity

 Supporting employees with dyspraxia

 Dyspaxia impacts physical coordination and can present challenges in daily tasks.
 Simple adjustments in the workplace can make a huge difference.
-For instance, widening doorframes, simplifying door handles, and offering step-by-step instructions for navigating the office or using appliances like the coffee machine can provide greater accessibility.
-These thoughtful design changes ensure that the workplace is not just accessible to neurodivergent individuals but also benefits everyone by creating a smoother, more intuitive environment.
+For instance, widening doorframes, simplifying door handles, and offering step-by-step instructions for navigating the office equipment such as printers or coffee machines can provide greater accessibility.
+These thoughtful design changes ensure that the workplace is not just accessible to neurodivergent individuals but also enhance usability for everyone.

 The power of inclusivity in driving success

-The business case for getting this right is impossible to understate, and will likely assert itself in unconventional and unexpected ways.
-One of the most powerful, yet often overlooked, outcomes is the message that it sends to people who haven’t felt confident enough to ask for their needs to be met.
+The business case for neuroinclusion is undeniable and often reveals itself in unexpected ways.
+One of the most powerful outcomes is the message it sends to people who might not be confident to ask for their needs to be met.

-In a world where thinking differently is worth its weight in gold, we are stifling our ability with workplaces that don’t cater to neurodiversity, or don’t acknowledge that different types of thinking require different spaces.
+In a world where thinking differently fuels progress, workplaces that cater to neurodiversity, and acknowledge that different types of thinking require different spaces, are crucial.
 When organisations acknowledge that different cognitive styles require different environments, they unlock the power of innovation and creativity.

 True inclusivity doesn't just enhance individual success - it fosters collective growth.
 A culture of inclusion fuels success, which in turn drives even greater inclusivity, creating a self-sustaining cycle of innovation and productivity.